 Connect the Dots

 Nearly half of all pregnancies in the United States are unintended.
-Abortion is an incredibly common health care need among U.S. women.
-According to the latest data, nearly 1 million women obtain an abortion each year.
+Abortion is an incredibly common health care need.
+According to the latest data, nearly 1 million people obtain an abortion each year.
 In the clinical sense, the delivery of abortion services is not complicated.
-Yet for many women, diminishing availability of abortion care can make locating abortion services difficult, and for some, put it completely out of reach with lifelong impact.
+Yet for many, diminishing availability of abortion care can make locating abortion services difficult, and for some, put it completely out of reach with lifelong impact.

-Health and social service providers play a vital role connecting these women to the care they need.
-Provide is a nonprofit that works in partnership with these professionals and their agencies to more comprehensively respond to patients and clients experiencing unintended pregnancy.
-We offer CEU-eligible professional development training and technical assistance on how to give accurate, informed, and non-judgmental referrals for abortion care when sought.
+Health and social service providers play a vital role in connecting patients and clients to the care that they need.
+Provide is a nonprofit that works in partnership with these professionals and their agencies to respond more comprehensively to patients and clients who experience unintended pregnancy.
+We offer CEU-eligible professional development training and technical assistance on non-directive pregnancy options counseling and how to give accurate, informed and non-judgmental referrals for unintended pregnancy and abortion care when sought.

 What You Are Saying About Us

 Survey and interview responses from 2018

 were “very satisfied” with the way topics were addressed